FREQUENTLY ASKED QUESTIONS

 Recent advancements in minimally invasive aesthetic procedures have made it possible to significantly reduce dark under-eye circles which are caused by the tear trough deformity.

 In the hands of an experienced physician and the use of the highest quality dermal fillers, the procedure will take only several minutes, with no to little down time, and the results are a significant reduction in dark under-eye circles.
 Within minutes you will look younger, more relaxed and energized.
-Dr. Vafa's choice of fillers for the procedure is the Juvederm Ultra®.
-If you are one of the millions of people who are bothered by their dark under-eye circles, please call us to schedule your free consultation with Dr. Vafa.*
+Our medical team's choice of fillers for the procedure is the Juvederm Ultra®.
+If you are one of the millions of people who are bothered by their dark under-eye circles, please call us to schedule your free consultation.*

 IS THE PROCEDURE PAINFUL?